South Cambie, Vancouver

 Nat Bailey Stadium Area

-Home to the Vancouver Canadians baseball team, the stadium and surrounding green space at Hillcrest Park offer a unique recreational asset.
-Summer evenings at a Canadians game are a South Cambie tradition.
+Home to the Vancouver Canadians baseball team.
+Summer evening games are a South Cambie tradition.

 Public Schools